SimaoNunes/todos/README.md

 If you downloaded the repo, make sure that there is a browser installed on your computer and start the game by running the HTML file with it.

 ## Rules
-Insert and delete your notes.
+Add and delete your notes.